alphagov/notifications-admin/docs/index.md

   6. If you intend to use the GOV.UK Notify API, create a new API key.
 This will be used to connect to the GOV.UK Notify API.

     Each service can have multiple API keys.
-This allows you to integrate a number of systems, each with its own key.
+This allows you to integrate several systems, each with its own key.
 You can also have separate keys for your development and test environments.

     **Important:** API keys are secret, so save them somewhere safe.
 Do not commit API keys to public source code repositories.